Arms Export Control Act: Application and enforcement

-In July 2009 John Reece Roth, a former University of Tennessee professor, was convicted of violating the AECA and sentenced to 48 months in prison.
+In July 2009, John Reece Roth, a former University of Tennessee professor, was convicted of violating the AECA and sentenced to 48 months in prison.
 Roth had a United States Air Force (USAF) contract to develop plasma technology to reduce drag on airplane wings.
 One application was for unmanned air vehicles (drones).
 Roth was accused of violating the law by sharing technical (not classified) data with Chinese and Iranian graduate students, and of having technical data on his laptop during a trip to China.
 Roth and others said that the AECA, as applied in his case, would violate academic freedom and force professors to discriminate against students on the basis of nationality.

-Harris Corporation prior to its 2019 L3 Technologies merger settled a $13 million export violation to Canada of unauthorized transfers of software, military radios and other military gear after a report of 131 alleged violations by the State Department's Directorate of Defense Trade Controls.
+Harris Corporation, prior to its 2019 L3 Technologies merger, settled a $13 million export violation to Canada of unauthorized transfers of software, military radios and other military gear after a report of 131 alleged violations by the State Department's Directorate of Defense Trade Controls.
 L3Harris Technologies also admitted that T7 robots had been temporarily transferred to Thailand, Singapore and Germany without proper authorizations.

 A September 2025 report by the GAO found that the State Department had no formal process to report violations, resulting in only 3 of over 150 incidents being reported to Congress.

+From 2024 to 2026, the US Government continued to enforce the AECA through criminal and civil prosecutions, corporate settlements, and administrative debarments.
+In 2024, RTX Corporation agreed to an administrative settlement of $200 million to resolve alleged 750 AECA violations.
+Two individuals were sentenced in January 2026 for exporting weapons to South Sudan in violation of the AECA.
+In February 2026, the US Department of Justice filed a criminal complaint against a former US military personnel for providing and conspiring to provide defense services to Chinese military pilots in violation of the AECA.